-- 1. In order to guard against incidents of sexual abuse of minors by personnel of the Diocese, the Diocese will establish and maintain a Safe Environment Program designed to prevent, identify, and respond to abuse, to provide appropriate education and training to Diocesan personnel about inappropriate behavior and about warning signs of possibly abusive behavior. - 2.
-The Bishop of Peoria will appoint a Safe Environment Director, who will be charged with operation of the Safe Environment Program and education training and monitoring of programs. - 3.
-The Office of the Chancellor will assist in developing a protocol to be followed to evaluate the background of all Diocesan personnel who have regular contact with minors in their ministerial or employment duties.
-Depending upon the position involved, such background checks may include: fingerprinting, criminal records check, a records check through the Department of Children and Family Services, validation of Social
+- 1. In order to guard against incidents of sexual abuse of minors by personnel of the Diocese, the Diocese maintains a Safe Environment Program designed to prevent, identify, and respond to abuse, to provide appropriate education and training to Diocesan personnel about inappropriate behavior and warning signs of possibly abusive behavior. - 2.
+The Bishop of Peoria appoints a Safe Environment Director, charged with operation of the Safe Environment Program and education training and monitoring of programs. - 3.
+Prior to beginning service, all Church personnel are required to undergo a background check.